ranaputta/ranaputta/README.md

 a bauxite mining firm in India, I quickly realized the importance of data analysis in decision making and how crutial data is in the limited feedback loop that exsisted in the mining business.
 It was then when I decided to learn more about data analytics in business.
 I went back to college to learn more on this subject matter and I have successfully graduated with BIA master's degree in December 2020.
 I am actively looking for Data Analyst Intern/Part-time roles in the Bay Area.

-I am working on a [portfolio](https://rana.putta/) listing some of my experiences, hobbies, pet-projects, and other things.
+I am working on a [portfolio](https://rana.putta/) listing some of my experiences, hobbies, pet-projects, and interests.